-Please note, some specific songs have not been enabled for this feature by their copyright owner(s), so this may not appear for certain claimed cover videos.
+Some songs have not been enabled for this feature by their copyright owner or owners, so this message may not appear for certain claimed cover videos.
 Other circumstances where videos are not eligible for this revenue share opportunity include:

 - Videos that contain a commercial sound recording, such as an instrumental or karaoke recording